jadebowl/AlertViewCustom/README.md

 </p>

 ## Features
+- Can be used both in UIKit and SwiftUI

 - Add Icon
 - Personalise Title, Message and both Buttons
 - Possibility to hide Title, Message and Cancel Button